GaloisInc/grappa/README.md

 To do a developer install of Grappa:

+0. Ensure that the developer packages for BLAS, LAPACK, and GSL are all installed.
+On Linux, these are called blas-devel, lapack-devel, and gsl-devel, and they can be installed with apt-get (on Ubuntu and friends) or yum (on CentOS and friends).
+On OSX, BLAS and LAPACK are already installed, so all you need to install is GSL, which you can do manually or using homebrew.

 1. Execute the supplied `build.sh` script from the Grappa distribution directory, with the following command: